"It's a wonderful language" - .

 “Canelo” Álvarez, Leo Messi, Ben Affleck or the Resident himself give passionate kisses in quarantine in the video “Before the world ends”.

-The artist put a million dollars to start and spends her days looking for donations among friends and well-known millionaires online.
+The artist put a million dollars to boot and spends her days looking for donations among friends and well-known millionaires online.

 “Right now we are identifying rural areas that have received less or no resources to combat the coronavirus,” he said, assuring that the idea is to help them in the face of economic and activity slowdown.

-Precisely, Cher was in the middle of her “Here We Go Again” tour when the COVID-19 crisis in Italy exploded.
+Precisely, Cher was in the middle of her “Here We Go Again” tour when the COVID-19 crisis exploded in Italy.

 So he decided not to give up his ritual of making a “prayer circle” with his team to ask for hands-on-hands.